dmbeaglehole/Instance-Adaptive-LSH-Forests/README.md

 # Usage

 Set ANN parameters r and c in the tree_main.cpp file.
-The parameter ρ is simply by 1/c.
+The parameter ρ is simply 1/c.

 # Some "Learned" distributions on MNIST!